kryptonat/love-at-first-byte/aussie_meat_pie.md

 1. On the low setting of the stand mixer, add the butter from the freezer.
 1. Add cold water, one tablespoon at a time until mixture is soft and combined.
 1. Wrap pastry in plastic wrap and store in fridge until ready to be used.

+## Notes
+* Blind bake the shortcust pastry in the oven for 15-20min at 220°C (428°F) to keep pie crust from becoming soggy due to the wet filling.